sass/sass/doc-src/SASS_REFERENCE.md

 {.scss-ex}
     $width = 5em;

-You can then refer to them by putting an equals sign after your properties:
+You can then refer to them in SassScript:

 {.sass-ex}
     #main